 Before taking steps to manage our anxiety, we first need to accept that it is a permanent state of human nature.
 Our biology is designed to physically react to perceived threats, often resulting in horrible feelings of nausea, shaking, heart palpitations and gastronomical distress, to name a few.
 Whilst threats in today’s world differ vastly from that of the immediate, physical peril experienced by our early ancestors, our primal biological responses are sadly unable to make this differentiation.
 For many people, prescribed medication works incredibly well at helping them to cope.
 For others, popping a pill may temporarily ease the unpleasant biochemistry associated with anxiety, but fails to make meaningful, long-term changes.

-In order to combat these anxious feelings and restore tranquillity into our lives, it’s important to incorporate spiritual practices into our routine.
+In order to combat these anxious feelings and restore tranquility into our lives, it’s important to incorporate spiritual practices into our routine.
 Ultimately, we need to help ground and connect our mind, bodies and souls so the following list is great for outlining how we can do this through purely natural means.

 Addressing anxiety of the mind, body and soul